jtdingx/Delft-E-Go-quadruped/Software/README.md

 2, "unitree_ros_to_real" provides hardware implementation (run on the local computer)

+The repo contains PEA force compensation, you can disable it by set "enable_spring:0" in the "config.yaml"

 # **Dependency**

 Make sure you already know how to control Go1 robot in the "Low-level" control mode ("https://github.com/unitreerobotics/unitree_ros_to_real")